adameste/anidbcli/README.rst

     Enter your username: "username"
     Enter your password: "password"

-To set located files to a specified state use:
+To set files to a specified state use:

 .. code-block:: bash